 West Kasulu prospect is open on strike and at depth, hosted within a small portion of the much larger mineralised Bronze Fox Intrusive Complex, which is one of three so far identified near surface and under explored intrusive complexes at the wider Bronze Fox project.

-During 2H'2022, Kincora terminated the Joint Venture Agreement with Resilience to retain a 100% and unrestricted interested in our Mongolian license portfolio and subsidiaries.
-Kincora continues to pursue various alternatives to realised value for the Mongolian portfolio, including discussions with Resilience and other investors, as it also seeks to defend the 2016 tax ruling that was relied upon to close the transaction with IBEX.
+During 2H'2022, Kincora terminated a Joint Venture Agreement with Resilience Mining to retain a 100% and unrestricted interested in our Mongolian license portfolio and subsidiaries.